mburumaxwell/productboard-dotnet/README.md

 To install using Package Manager Console use:
 > Install-Package productboard
-> Install-Package productboard.Extensions.DependencyInjection

 To install using dotnet cli use:
 > dotnet add productboard
-> dotnet add productboard.Extensions.DependencyInjection

-Alternatively, you can use the NuGet package manager in Visual Studio by searching for `productboard` or `productboard.Extensions.DependencyInjection` and then click install.
+Alternatively, you can use the NuGet package manager in Visual Studio by searching for `productboard` and then click install.

 ### Usage